SkipOs/Portifolio/README.md

 A site model that I made for a school project.
 Altrought it is my first time with HTML5, CSS and JavaScript, I'm pretty happy with the results so far.

-Thanks for the Teacher Giorjety for the classes and supprt during the development of this site!
+Special thanks for the Teacher Giorjety for the classes and supprt during the development of this site!

 Upcoming "features"/updates (the projects branch to this Repository) https://github.com/users/SkipOs/projects/1